 1. there are only two main components to Outback [off-grid] inverters: the boards/electrical circuits and the transformer.
 We have replaced the boards ourselves, and they don't cost nearly as much as a new inverter.
 If the transformer goes out, then it is highly likely we would get a refurbished replacement with a 90 day warranty.
 2. if we have a problem with the Xantrex [a Schneider company, in Canada], we cannot do anything with it ourselves; it has to be shipped to Canada.
 We have NO experience with tech support with Schneider; we've had excellent experience with tech support [more recently] from Outback.

-Batteries: we use both 6-volt golf cart batteries and L-16 batteries.
-The deep cycle golf cart batteries supposedly last up to about 4 to 5 years, while the L-16 batteries supposedly last about 8 years, although our recent experience has found that not to be the case.
+Batteries: We used to use both 6-volt golf cart batteries and L-16 batteries.
+The deep cycle golf cart batteries supposedly last up about 4 to 5 years, while the L-16 batteries supposedly last about 8 years, although our recent experience has found that not to be the case.
 We had four L-16 batteries installed in series and we thought that they did not need to be equalized, but recently found out that it may be required to equalize the batteries on a monthly basis to make them last longer.
-Equalizing the batteries helps prevent build up of sulfation on the plates in the batteries, which may help them last longer.
+Equalizing the batteries helps prevent build up of sulfation on the plates in the batteries, which may help them last longer (although this is up for debate).
 So, at this time, we don't know if the L-16s [which cost twice as much as the golf cart batteries] truly do last twice as long as the golf cart batteries.
-We are going to try an experiment with an electronic desulfinator which supposedly helps them last longer.
+We are going to try an experiment with an electronic desulfinator which supposedly helps them last longer (we could not tell that the battery desulfinator works; it has been taken off).
 This product is connected to one pole on two different batteries and left on there for the life of the batteries.

 Update [Feb 2016] on batteries: we attended a workshop on salt-water batteries; while they have some definite pros, they also have cons.
 We can report in more detail soon the major pros and cons with them, but at this time, we are not going to switch to salt-water batteries.
 Battery technology is one of the main weak points for off-grid solar; we are hoping for continuing improvement [and decrease in cost] in batteries in the near future.